InsurTech companies raised over $800m-worth of funding in the second quarter of the year across 34 deals

 UK-based Gryphon received the largest InsurTech investment of Q2 2017 with $230m

-- Six of the top ten are headquartered in the US, with Bright Health leading the way for US InsurTech investment having received a $160m-valued Series B funding round at the start of June led by Greenspring Associates.
-Minnesota-based Bright Health offers health insurance options direct to consumers through both public and private exchanges.
+- Six of the top 10 are headquartered in the US, with Bright Health leading the way for US InsurTech investment having received a $160m-valued Series B funding round at the start of June.
+The round was led by Greenspring Associates with co-investment coming from Greycroft Partners and Bessemer Venture Partners, among others.
+Minnesota-based Bright Health offers health insurance options direct to consumers both through public and private exchanges.

-- Asian-headquartered firms comprise the remainder of the top ten.
+- Asian headquartered firms comprise the remainder of the top 10.
 They are made-up of India-based duo Acko General Insurance and Coverfox Insurance, as well as Singaporean firm Singapore Life, a life insurance firm founded in 2014 that offers protection solutions both digitally and through financial advisers.